 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
 The recent global financial crisis caused extreme volatility and disruptions in the capital and credit markets.
-For example, on June 23, 2016, the electorate in the U.K. voted in favor of leaving the European Union (commonly referred to as "Brexit"), which could lead to a period of considerable uncertainty, particularly in relation to global financial markets which in turn could adversely affect our ability to raise additional capital.
+For example, in the recent U.K. referendum on its membership in the European Union resulted in a vote in favor of leaving the European Union (commonly referred to as "Brexit"), which could lead to a period of considerable uncertainty, particularly in relation to global financial markets which in turn could adversely affect our ability to raise additional capital.
 A severe or prolonged economic downturn, such as the recent global financial crisis, could result in a variety of risks to our business, including inability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our manufacturers, possibly resulting in supply disruption.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.